stolostron/rhacm-docs/compliance/cis_policy_ctrl.md

 ## Enable the CIS policy controller
 {: #cisc}

 The CIS policy controller monitors the nodes in a cluster for compliance against CIS Kubernetes benchmark checks.
 The CIS policies that list the rules to exclude can be applied to the managed clusters.
 The controller checks the cluster for any violations that are not in the exclude list.
-CIS Kubernetes Benchmark Version 1.4.0 is used.

 When you install the Klusterlet, the CIS policy controller is disabled by default.